seothemes/customizations/README.md

 ## Custom Scripts

-Custom JavaScript should be placed in the **custom-scripts.css** file.
+Custom JavaScript should be placed in the **custom-scripts.js** file.
 There is an example function provided in this file.

 ## Custom Styles